sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

 * Passing tests provide examples of how the dictionary is used
   * This is not a substitute for documentation, but can supplement it
 * Ensure that every class definition works as intended
-* Ensures that schematron tests are running
+* Ensures that Schematron tests are running
-  * Ensures that your schematron rules are correct
+  * Ensures that your Schematron rules are correct
 * Prevent regressions
   * Regressions are unintended side-effects created by making changes
 * Warns if changes are not backwards-compatible